polkadot-fellows/Evaluations/evidence/rossbulat/0003-rossbulat-retain.md

 Due to the pressing issues of the application side work, and the limited scope of a Rank 1 fellowship member, I have not made significant progress on the unbonding RFC.
 However, in this period I have:

-- Communicated the progress of the unbonding RFC to the community, explaining the progress made and next steps.
+- Communicated the progress of the unbonding RFC implementation to the community, explaining the progress made and next steps.
 - Had internal meetings with other fellowship members discussing its progress and what needs to be done.
 - Identified a deprecation and removal of old / duplicated unbonding logic.
-- Continued to resolve conflicts and keep the RFC up-to-date with the latest changes in the Polkadot-SDK codebase.
+- Continued to resolve conflicts and keep the PR up-to-date with the latest changes in the Polkadot-SDK codebase.

 ### Relevant PRs Staking Dashboard